Blog

 Kennedy v.
 Louisiana

-Patrick Kennedy received a death sentence after raping his eight year old step daughter in March 1998.
-Kennedy refused to plead guilty (even if pleading guilty would possibly spare him from capital punishment), and claimed that the child rape was committed by two neighborhood boys.
+Patrick Kennedy received a death sentence after raping his eight-year-old stepdaughter in March 1998.
+Kennedy refused to plead guilty (even if pleading guilty would possibly spare him from capital punishment) and claimed that the child rape was committed by two neighborhood boys.
 In 2003, Kennedy was convicted of aggravated rape of a child under the age of 12 years old.
 He remained on Louisiana’s death row until the Louisiana Supreme Court ruled the death penalty disproportionate to his crime in 2008.

-The Louisiana Supreme Court affirmed that Patrick Kennedy should face the death penalty for child rape, because the U.S. Supreme Court previously only struck down the penalty for adults with Coker v.
+The Louisiana Supreme Court affirmed that Patrick Kennedy should face the death penalty for child rape because the U.S. Supreme Court previously only struck down the penalty for adults with Coker v.
 Georgia in 1977.
 In other words, U.S. law still permitted capital punishment for child rape cases, especially in cases in which the perpetrator had a previous rape conviction.

-So the Louisiana high court used a balancing test – previously used in Roper v.
+So, the Louisiana high court used a balancing test – previously used in Roper v.
 Simmons and Atkins v.
 Virginia.
 The first test determined whether there was a “national consensus” on the capital punishment for child rape.
 The second test determined whether the court would find the death penalty for child rape as an excessive punishment.
 In the end, the Louisiana Supreme Court found that similar laws in 5 other states and the pure vulnerability of child victims warranted capital punishment.

 In the end, Kennedy v.
 Louisiana concluded with a 5-4 decision that, yes, state law violates the Eighth Amendment by allowing the death penalty for the rape of a child, especially if the child victim did not die.

-Rape Penalties in Louisiana
+Sentence for Rape in Louisiana

 Louisiana law does still enforce severe consequences when prosecuting child rape cases.
-In aggravated child rape cases that do not take the victim’s life, perpetrators can face life behind bars at hard labor without the possibility for parole (RS 14:42).
+In aggravated child rape cases that do not take the victim’s life, perpetrators can face life behind bars at hard labor without the possibility of parole (RS 14:42).

 louisiana death penalty for rape

-Call Baton Rouge Sex Crimes Lawyers at The Law Offices of Ossie Brown Today
+Baton Rouge Sex Crimes Lawyers

 Facebook